Come and be part of a global voice for wild plants and fungi

 We believe that grass cuttings should be seen as a resource which could be used to generate revenue and deliver carbon solutions by creating renewable energy and bio-based materials.

-The initial purchasing of cut-and-collect machinery (such as a flail collector) can seem to be the biggest barrier to a widespread change in green space and road verge management.
+The initial purchasing of cut-and-collect machinery (such as a flail collector) can be the biggest barrier to a widespread change in green space and road verge management.

 But buying new machinery is an investment that will pay for itself over a viable time frame.
 Collecting cuttings reduces fertility leading to reduced growth in vegetation.
 This means that the frequency of cuts can be reduced, delivering the savings that will pay back the initial investment in machinery.
 Reduced volumes of cuttings will make the collection and disposal operation easier with time.